a20r/Bowtie/paper/paperNotes.md

 #### Data Storage

 As said before, the sensor data is stored in a unique file location.
+In early stages of the project, a RethinkDB database was used for storage.
+In this approach, the authors noticed that it was significantly slower than using file IO and therefore dropped the usage.
 The structure of the data storage used in Bowtie is as follows.

     json_data/
         <Group Id>/